By Joanne Jeffries. Last Updated 10th November 2021. Welcome to this case study which looks at personal injury claims payouts for NHS workers.

 On this page, we are going to examine an actual claim that resulted in compensation for an NHS worker awarded for a work-related injury.
 We will dissect the personal injury claim for a fractured lower spine, and look at how much compensation was paid for this type of traumatic injury, and other considerations.

 Once you have finished reading this guide, you might have questions related to how it correlates with your own potential claim.
 If this is the case, our claims team can help you.
 Just give them a call on 0800 073 8801 and they will be able to help you.
 They can go over your claim with you, and talk you through our new claims process to get your claim started as soon as possible.
+We could also help with claims such as a slip, trip and fall, a road traffic accident and medical negligence.
+If you have suffered any injury or illness you believe was someone else’s fault, we could help you get the compensation you deserve.

 Select A Section: